soscripted/sox/README.md

 Stack Overflow Extras (*SOX*) is a project that stemmed from the [Stack Overflow Optional Features (SOOF)](https://github.com/shu8/Stack-Overflow-Optional-Features) project.

+The SOX userscript adds a bunch of **optional** features to all sites in the Stack Exchange network.
+These can be toggled on or off from an easy to use control panel (see screenshot below).

 Note: This project has no relation to Stack Overflow or Stack Exchange; it is simply a userscript that enhances the sites!

 ##Installation & Requirements